 The A.V.
 Club: It’s been 11 years since your last album.
 What took so long?

 Kelly Hogan: People ask me that question.
 I’m like, “Dude, I was too busy!”
 I mean, I did that thing for ’XRT, a cover song a week for a year.
 I still have all that stuff in the can.

-AVC: And you’ve been busy with live performances, playing with Neko Case, Robbie Fulks, The Flat Five, and others.
+AVC: And you’ve been busy with live performances, playing with Neko Case, Robbie Fulks, Can I Take 8 Ibuprofen And 8 Paracetamol In 24 Hours, and others.

 KH: I was probably just trying to figure out how to be a good, well-rounded musician.
 That’s what I’m always trying to be, you know?
 Just trying to do all kinds of things and take on all kinds of challenges—the harder, the better.
 The more frightening it is, the more I like it.
 My last record came out three weeks after 9/11.
 It was a really weird time.
 And it’s always hard, when you’re a peanut, to put out a record and tour.
 I just couldn’t afford to tour.
 I’ll take a loss, but I can’t ask my band to go out for less than what they’re worth and come home after four weeks with $100.